 By our calculation only one person, Chris Tonjes, has publicly disclosed that he resigned for other than the boilerplate reasons of “new opportunities” and “family” issues.

 While being a team player with zipped lips has become the norm, it’s worth noting that the exodus of top bureaucrats does have consequences.
 It invariably leads to administrative zig-zags and to delays and disarray in vital programs.
 (Think of those haphazardly closed Rec Centers and our dilapidated Senior Centers.)

-Ten-year reports may look nice at a gathering of the U.S. Conference of Mayors, but continuity of good staff is what sets a city’s course.
+Ten-year reports may look nice at gatherings of the U.S. Conference of Mayors, but continuity of good staff is what sets a city on the right course.